Sunscreen info you need to know, from an Esthetician.

 I am not a doctor and I do not diagnose or treat illness.
 This information is not a substitute for medical care or advice.

 Keeping it real, as an Amazon Associate, I earn a small commission when you make a purchase using links like the one below.
-This is at no extra cost to you, and helps cover the cost of my blog.
+This is at no extra cost to you.
 Thanks for reading and using my links when you shop Amazon!